SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Experiment

 \subsubsection{Acquisition Stage}

 Patients are positioned either prone or laterally under the careful supervision of physicians.
 The skin overlying the puncture site is thoroughly disinfected, and a local anesthetic is administered to achieve targeted infiltration.
-Utilizing a sterile, disposable puncture device equipped with a micropuncture needle, the clinician carefully advances the needle through the cortical bone and into the marrow cavity.
+Utilizing a sterile, disposable puncture device equipped with a micropuncture needle, the clinician advances the needle through the cortical bone and into the marrow cavity.
 Upon successful entry into the marrow cavity, the physician withdraws the needle's core and attaches a 10 ml syringe to aspirate the bone marrow fluid, which is subsequently prepared as a smear sample.
 After being dried and stained, the smear samples are examined cytologically under a microscope by a specialized physician.
-The cell images and their contents are then entered into Zhejiang Hospital's electronic medical record system.
-Under the supervision and guidance of specialized physicians, our team selected high-quality bone marrow blood images of patients of different ages, genders, and diseases from Zhejiang Hospital's electronic medical record system (image archiving system), ensuring the privacy of the data sources throughout the process.
+We selected high-quality images of patients of different ages, genders, and diseases from Zhejiang Hospital's electronic medical record system.